University of California, Berkeley

 Email: chualynn (at) berkeley.edu

-My research interests include computational algebraic geometry, tropical geometry and cryptography.
+My research interests include post-quantum cryptography and computational algebraic geometry.

 - Schottky Algorithms: Classical meets Tropical

 with Mario Kummer and Bernd Sturmfels, Mathematics of Computation, 88, 2541-2558 (2019).

 From Curves to Tropical Jacobians and Back